It’s no secret when you’ve got bad data.

 Don’t make business decisions based on bad data.
 If your CRM data isn’t in the state it needs to be for you to run your Revenue Operations successfully, fixing it should be a top priority.
 Get clear on what cleanliness criteria your data needs to meet, prioritize cleaning your most important records, craft and execute a solid cleansing plan, and always track your progress.

 Are you looking for an experienced partner to help you set up (or clean up) Salesforce?
-Iceberg’s team of Salesforce implementation experts can assist you in building a CRM system with a solid technical infrastructure that helps facilitate high CRM data quality, now and in the future.
+Iceberg’s team of Salesforce implementation experts can assist you in building a CRM system with a solid technical infrastructure that helps facilitate high CRM data quality for better business intelligence and analytical reporting, now and in the future.
 Contact us today to find out more.